Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.

-4. Register the Hello World web script with Alfresco Content Services.
+4. Register the Hello World web script with Content Services.

     1. Open a new browser tab.